 You can have a visual demonstration of the plots of fitted values by observed values in a graphical manner.
 It illustrates how R-squared values represent the scatter around the regression line.

 As observed in the pictures above, the value of R-squared for the regression model on the left side is 17%, and for the model on the right is 83%.
 In a regression model, when the variance accounts to be high, the data points tend to fall closer to the fitted regression line.

 However, a regression model with an R2 of 100% is an ideal scenario which is actually not possible.
 In such a case, the predicted values equal the observed values and it causes all the data points to fall exactly on the regression line.

-The simplest interpretation of R-squared is how well the regression model fits the observed data values.
+The simplest r squared interpretation is how well the regression model fits the observed data values.
 Let us take an example to understand this.

 Consider a model where the R2 value is 70%.
-This would mean that the model explains 70% of the fitted data in the regression model.
+Here r squared meaning would be that the model explains 70% of the fitted data in the regression model.
 Usually, when the R2 value is high, it suggests a better fit for the model.

 The correctness of the statistical measure does not only depend on R2 but can depend on other several factors like the nature of the variables, the units on which the variables are measured, etc. So, a high R-squared value is not always likely for the regression model and can indicate problems too.

 A low R-squared value is a negative indicator for a model in general.
 However, if we consider the other factors, a low R2 value can also end up in a good predictive model.